-The 55,000 square foot building expansion in Winnipeg, Manitoba for a new biaxially oriented polyamide (BOPA) extrusion line commenced in 2018 and continued throughout 2019 with a scheduled completion date in early 2021.
+The 55,000 square foot building expansion in Winnipeg, Manitoba for a new biaxially oriented polyamide (BOPA) extrusion line commenced in 2018 and continued during 2019 and 2020 with a scheduled completion date of mid-2021.

 On October 1, 2019, the Company acquired all of the business (net assets including property and plant) of privately owned Cheringal Associates, Inc. and Norwood Printing, Inc. collectively ("Control Group") located in Norwood, New Jersey.
 The acquired entity now operates as Winpak Control Group Inc. The business delivers specialized printed packaging solutions to the pharmaceutical, healthcare, nutraceutical, cosmetic and personal care markets.